OraOpenSource/orawrap/README.md

 //Setting the connection info only needs to be done once as it's stored internally orawrap.setConnectInfo(dbConfig);

-//Orawrap's execute method will handle obtaining a connection from the connection pool
+//Orawrap's execute method will handle obtaining a connection and then release
-//and then release it after execution orawrap.execute(
+//it after execution
+orawrap.execute(
    'SELECT employee_id, ' +
    '   first_name, ' +